List of The Neverending Story characters: Shexper

-Shexper is recalled as a past traveller to Fantastica in Chapter XVIII, from whom Hykrion, Hysbald and Hydorn learned a song ("When that I was a little tiny boy, With Hey, Ho, the wind and the rain...").
+Shexper is recalled as a past traveller to Fantastica in Chapter 18, from whom Hykrion, Hysbald and Hydorn learned a song ("When that I was a little tiny boy, With Hey, Ho, the wind and the rain...").
 The name may be a mispronunciation of "Shakespeare".

 Smerg

-Smerg (Smärg) is a dragon created by Bastian for Hynreck to slay and prove his worthiness to Princess Oglamar.
-He had the tail of a scorpion, back legs of a grasshopper, body of a rat, and wings of a bat, with the heads of an old man and old woman instead of eyes.
+Smerg (German: Smärg) is a dragon created by Bastian for Hynreck to slay and prove his worthiness to Princess Oglamar.
+He has the tail of a scorpion, back legs of a grasshopper, body of a rat, and wings of a bat, with the heads of an old man and old woman instead of eyes.

 He appears in the second film as a normal dragon when Bastian wishes him into existence (as in the novel).
-He was ultimately meant to be a new steed to carry Bastian to Horok Castle.
-It didn't go well and attacked him.
-Bastian and Atreyu followed Smerg to Horok Castle where it was destroyed by its defenses.
+He was ultimately meant to be a new steed to carry Bastian to Horok Castle, but it didn't go well and attacked him.
+Bastian and Atreyu follow Smerg to Horok Castle where it was destroyed by its defenses.

 Threehead

-Threehead is a three-headed knight and Xayide's servant in the 1995 animated series voiced by James Rankin.
+Threehead is a three-headed knight and Xayide's servant in the 1995 animated series, voiced by James Rankin.
 Each of his personalities are represented by a different head that pops up depending on his mood.
 The blue-haired head is his happiness and loyalty, red-haired his sadness and fear, and green-haired his anger and envy.